 At 13, I didn’t know the names for what I was.
 My erotic fantasies involved men, but I hadn’t acted on them.
 Others, however, picked up on something.
 It’s not remarked on very often, but homophobic people often have as finely-tuned a gaydar as their victims.
 Perhaps a mannerism or inflection gave me away.
 Making no disguise of their contempt, a few pupils began telling me about my ‘affliction’.
 Jack Kidd, brother of future model, Jodie, springs to mind.
-Since he was in the remedial stream, I was spared too much contact with him.
 But he wasn’t the only one.
 I adapted by making a show of other characteristics – for example, clumsiness – to divert their attention.
 It half-worked.

 There were no safety nets.
 Teachers would enable homophobia through inaction, sanction it with silence, or encourage it.
 Section 28 meant an uncensorious attitude towards homosexuality could be career-ending.
 The age of consent was unequal and gay people were barred from innumerable aspects of grownup life.
 Public displays of affection could get you arrested or assaulted.
 It is near-impossible to exaggerate the enmity people felt towards us at the time, much of it knowingly whipped up by the Thatcher and then Major governments.
 At Harrow, homosexuality was considered a choice, an aberrant one – an inexcusable deviation which could be snapped out of.
 Shunning and social exclusion of ‘future poofs’ was enthusiastically countenanced.
 AIDS was known as the ‘fairy liquidator’.
 Every day, the air was thick with a cacophony of anti-gay epithets: “Benders!
 Queers!
 Poofters!
 Faggots!”.
 The rooting out and shaming of these ‘deviants’ (by now I knew at gut level that I was one) was a school-wide obsession.
 At night, to deter anyone from experimenting, one housemaster would stalk the corridors, growling, “I smell buggery!”.
 I shuddered to think what awaited me were I exposed, and I hadn’t even done anything yet.
 Every passing second was a new danger zone.